The Most Common Excuses That Debtors Make

-As a creditor, it is important that you identify whether or not the debtor is having cash flow issues.
-If you quickly determine that the debtor is unable to pay their dues, then you can use the time to contact a debt collection agency or debt collection lawyer.
-There are a few telltale signs that the debtor is unable to pay his or her debts, most often by these overused excuses; take a look.
+The most important thing for a creditor, especially in these uncertain economic times, is to identify whether or not the debtor is having cash flow problems.
+Upon quickly determining that the debtor is not in a position to pay his or her dues, the time can be used to contact a debt collection agency or debt collection lawyer.
+The creditor must be aware that there are telltale signs to look for and these will be a clear warning that the debtor is unable to pay his or her debts, take a look at these most often overused excuses mentioned below:

-“Yes, of course!
+A classic delay strategy that is very often used by the debtor is “Yes, of course!
 I will pay the account as soon as possible.”
-This is the classic delay strategy.
-The objective is to fool the creditor into thinking that they will pay the account momentarily.
-The truth is that, on this occasion, they have not provided the creditor with an exact date, and there will come a time where the debtor will have to be contacted again.
+This is not only a delay strategy but also an objective to fool the creditor into thinking that the due amount will be paid momentarily.
+If the creditor was not provided by an exact date of payment or transfer of money to the creditor’s account the debtor will have to be contacted again.

-“I have paid the account, it must not have reflected yet.”
-If the debtor has used this excuse more than once for a single invoice over the space of 30 days, then it is a clear and blatant lie.
-On the rare occasion that the bank is the guilty party, it is the debtor’s responsibility to pursue the issue with the bank.
+In the case of the debtor using the following excuse more than once after receiving a single invoice, “I have paid the account, it must not have reflected yet”, be aware that it is most possibly a blatant lie.
+There is a rare possibility that the bank could be the guilty party.
+On that occasion, it is the debtor’s responsibility to pursue the issue with the bank.

-“I have not received an invoice yet.”
-Probably the most common excuse of the lot.
-The reason why this excuse is so well used is because it works.
-However, there are some tactics that can be used to avoid this problem.
-The first is by ensuring a receipt and ‘item read’ notification on your emails, or by having the debtor pick up a physical receipt from the post office.
+The most common excuse of all is the debtor responds “I have not received an invoice yet” when asked about the payment of his or her account.
+As this is a plausible response, it is often used and it actually works.
+Please be aware that there are some tactics that can be used to avoid this problem.
+Make use of the tools on your computer by ensuring a receipt and ‘item read’ notification is set up on your emails.
+The other important method is to ensure that the debtor picks up a physical receipt from the post office.

-In any event, if you believe that the debtor in question is delaying payment or without financing the invoice, ensure that you contact a debt collection agency.
+To avoid any unnecessary time spent on delaying tactics from the debtor or without financing the invoice in any way, ensure that you contact a debt collection agency.
 For commercial and larger debt issues, contacting a debt collection lawyer is often the best thing to do.